 Our weekend was very rainy and dreary – I can’t remember a time it rained so consistently!
 That meant we had to be a little more creative with our weekend plans.
-We decided to make it a Think Local weekend and see what adventures we could find.
+We decided to make it a local weekend and see what adventures we could discover.

 One would think with living in a city for almost twenty years we would run out of new things to do, but this weekend proved that theory wrong.
 We did a TON of new things and came up with many more ideas for later this year.